 St Andrew’s School is a double stream co-educational parish school with an enrolment of approximately 400 students from Kindergarten to Year 6.
 The school was established in 1996 by the Archdiocese of Perth and thus has a long tradition of providing outstanding Catholic education in the Clarkson area.
 The school retains a strong link to the Josephite Sisters and the Blessed Mary Mackillop.

-The School Board has as its primary responsibility the financial management of the school.
+The School Advisory Council has as its primary responsibility the financial management of the school.
 The Parents and Friends Association have a strong commitment to develop and provide resources to meet the needs of all students.

 Teaching Students about our School Motto and Emblem